87: Samantha Béart Joins the Party!

 But I will be imagining Gail.

-That's very cute though.
+That's very cute, though.
+There we go.

 Yep.

 I was nervous that once tracked down, the conversation was going to be more like, please don't misrepresent my book.
+So I'm glad that it.

 Please wizards are Hasbro are after me now.

+She never said Gail.
 I didn't even know what the character's called.

 But it's about Dungeons and Dragons and romance.
+Right.

+Well, that's.
 And a man who reads books probably has a cat.

 He looks like he's got a cat.

-He has books that, um, where people have realized or the author themselves have admitted that it originally was a fanfic about like pre-existing characters, right?
+He has books that, um, where people have realized, or the author themselves have admitted that it originally was a fanfic about like pre-existing characters, right?

-That then the names got changed so that, it could be published as like a book on its own.
+That then the names got changed so that it could be published as like a book on its own.
+So I think, you know, I don't think that it's out of the realm of possibility.

 Who knows?

-Can we commission her to write some romance books about the characters?
+I mean, if Wizards has broken see how popular this post is, can we commission her to write some romance books about the characters?

 It would do well.

 They're right next to them.
+So there you go.

 Yeah, if you want money, what we're saying is make some

 great Baldur's Gate fanfic, throw in the characters.
+It'll do well.

 Yep.